Code-the-Dream-School/python-200/lessons/03_ML_classification/02_knn.md

 - looks at their labels,
 - and lets them **vote** on the final prediction.

-If most neighbors belong to the same class, that class wins.

-There is no complex training phase here.
+There is no complex training phase.
 KNN simply stores the data and compares new points to what it has already seen.

 ---